 I had arrived to Panama on a sailing yacht, and decided off the cuff to do some traveling.
 I checked into a hostel in Panama City, hoping for some alone time to wander the cobbled streets, people watch in coffee shops and write.
 Anyone who has ever stayed in a hostel will know that not making friends is almost impossible, and within the first hour of checking in I had made a dorm room full of travel buddies and knew my quiet time was not going to happen!
-Before long, my newfound group (read about making friends when traveling solo here) was headed off to their next destination: Colombia.
+Before long, my newfound group was headed off to their next destination: Colombia.

 I was unsure.
 Although I feel ashamed to admit it now, I was still stuck back in the 90’s with my opinion of Colombia, and didn’t know if it was a wise decision to go.

 After some research (I always check the gov.uk website on the safety of a place before heading there) I had no excuses, thought ‘to hell with it!’ and off I went!
 I embarked on a 5-day adventures on-board a catamaran ‘The Jacqueline’ which took us all through the beautiful San Blas islands, and across to Colombia, dropping us off in the town of Cartagena.

 What followed was a 3-month love affair with Colombia.

 As soon as I stepped off the boat and onto the winding streets, busting with rich culture and colour, I was hooked.
 From the town of Cartagena, to the beaches of Palomino, the jungles of the Sierra Nevada, coffee towns, and bustling cities, I enjoyed every thing about this country.
 If you are still no convinced, here is my best of Colombia, which I hope will have you grabbing your passport and scrambling for the next boat, train or plane headed Colombia’s way.